decretist/Dissertation/Chapter4/chapter4.md

 Eliberitano:*" is included in the second recension text sample.

 Note that the individual *dicta* are too short for direct analysis by the techniques discussed in this chapter.[^9] The smallest unit of Latin prose for which computational stylometry works is about 2,500 words.[@eder_does_2015, 171] The longest first-recension *dictum* (*de Pen*.
 D.1 d.p.c.87) is 1,591 words, and the longest second-recension *dictum* (C.7 q.1 d.p.c.48) is 692 words.
-As a result, first and second recension samples long enough for analysis have to be created by rolling up or concatenating the first and second recension *dicta* as they occur sequentially but discontinuously throughout the *Decretum*.
+As a result, a first-recension sample long enough to be useful for the purpose of stylometric analysis has to be created by rolling up or concatenating the first-recension *dicta* as they occur sequentially but discontinuously throughout Gratian's text.
+The corresponding second-recension sample is created in the same manner by concatenating second-recension *dicta* in the order of their occurrence in the *Decretum*.

-Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are potentially open to criticism.
+Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are open to criticism.
 Although modern scholars admire Friedberg's learning and energy --- the 1879 edition of the *Decretum* was only one of many such projects that he undertook --- his editorial standards were those of 140 years